-The Department of Asian Studies celebrated its 70th year in 2016.
-The department has 36 faculty members and offers courses in 20 languages, including 15 modern and 5 literary languages.
+The Department of Asian Studies is celebrating its 80th year in 2026.
+The department has 37 faculty members, 6 visiting Teaching Associates and Post Docs and offers courses in 19 languages, including 15 modern and 5 literary languages.
 Initially focused on Chinese language and history, the department today supports a comprehensive curriculum that spans the breadth of the Asian continent.

-Undergraduate students can major in Asian studies or minor in East Asian studies, South Asian studies or Southeast Asian studies.
+Undergraduate students can major in Asian studies or minor in East Asian studies, South Asian studies, Southeast Asian studies, Global Asia studies or Sanskrit studies.
 The department is home to two graduate programs: Asian Studies (MA) and Asian Literature, Religion, and Culture (MA/PhD).

 Diverse Academic Offerings